Total negativity: Characterizations and single-vector tests: Introduction and main results

-\item Given a vector $x \in \mathbb{R}^n$, let $S^-(x)$ denote the number of sign changes in $x$ after removing all zero entries.
-Next, assign a value of $\pm 1$ to each zero entry of $x$, and let $S^+(x)$ denote the maximum possible number of sign changes in the resulting sequence.
-For $0\in \mathbb{R}^n$, we define $S^+(0):=n$ and $S^-(0):=0$. \end{enumerate} \end{defn} Now we state our main results only for totally negative matrices.
-The penultimate section contains the analogous theorems for totally non-positive matrices.
-Our first result provides a characterization of total negativity in terms of sign non-reversal phenomena. \begin{utheorem} Let $m,n \geq k \geq 2$ be integers, and $A \in \mathbb{R}^{m \times n}$ such that $A<0$.
+We now turn our attention to a recently developed characterization of $TP$ matrices.
+In joint work \cite{CKK21}, we showed that $TP_k$ matrices are characterized by the sign non-reversal property on the alternating open bi-orthant, and recently in \cite{C21} we further improved this result by providing a single test vector for each contiguous submatrix.
+Our next result provides the corresponding characterization of total negativity in terms of sign non-reversal phenomena. \begin{utheorem} Let $m,n \geq k \geq 2$ be integers, and $A \in \mathbb{R}^{m \times n}$ such that $A<0$.
 The following statements are equivalent: \begin{enumerate} \item The matrix $A$ is totally negative of order $k$. \item Every square submatrix of $A$ of size $r \in [2,k]$ has the sign non-reversal property on $\pn{r}$. \item Every contiguous square submatrix of $A$ of size $r \in [2,k]$ has the sign non-reversal property on $\altr{r}$.

 In fact, these conditions are further equivalent to sign non-reversal at a single vector: